 Welcome to I Fish Illinois—Illinois DNR Division of Fisheries

-Illinois anglers who chase walleye, sauger or saugeye are invited to participate in the virtual Midwest Walleye Challenge in 2024!
-The Illinois Department of Natural Resources has teamed up with other states, provinces, and developers and researchers at Anglers Atlas to launch this year's competition, which began March 30, 2024 and continues through June 30, 2024.
+The Spring Walleye Challenge results are in!
+Don't miss out — there is another opportunity this fall for Illinois anglers to join in the fun!
+Illinois anglers who chase walleye, sauger or saugeye are invited to participate in the virtual fall Midwest Walleye Challenge!
+The IDNR has teamed up with other states, provinces, and developers and researchers at Anglers Atlas to launch this year's competition this past spring with an upcoming fall opportunity September 28, 2024 and continuing through October 31, 2024.

 The Midwest Walleye Challenge uses the mobile app MyCatch to record the length of each fish caught.
 Anglers take a picture of the fish on a measuring device using the app, and once the fish is reviewed by the catch team and meets the rules, it appears on a live leaderboard where anglers can see who is in the lead.
 All ages are invited to participate.
 Review the rules and event information here!
 Then download the app and you're ready to go!